 There are teen drug rehab programs that can help.
 Specialized dual diagnosis treatment centers in Florida can offer comprehensive treatment options that work with your teen’s specific needs.
 These programs offer strengths-based therapies to help your teen recover in a safe environment.
-Contact The Recovery Village Palm Beach today to learn more about treatment options for co-occurring-disorders or addiction for your loved one.
+Contact The Recovery Village Palm Beach at Baptist Health today to learn more about treatment options for co-occurring-disorders or addiction for your loved one.

 Drugfree.org.
 “Substance Use & Mental Health in Teens and Young Adults.”
 Accessed October 11, 2019.